gggliuye/VIO/docs/deepblue/LM.rst

 Top Node
 ----------------------------
 In **naive-lib.cpp** all the intereface plugin functions are defined.
+In the android version code, there are lots of management of memory(mutex), query and buffer, and lots of global variables.
+It is the result of the absent of ROS, we need to take great consideration of these parts.

 The main node in VINS android is : **Estimator_node**.
 Where many fronter functions are defined : functions to run data set test, functions to run in real time.
 In the init() function , it starts three threads : **process**, **loop_detection**, **pose_graph**.
 The main thread in ROS node is **process** it calls two essential functions **receive_IMU** and **receive_img**, they will call **img_callback**, **imu_callback**, and **feature_callback** respectively.
 And it is also responsible for loop deteciton and loop closure.